nubificus/vaccel-docs/docs/tutorials/deploying-vaccel-applications-using-kubernetes.md

 # Deploying vAccel applications using Kubernetes

-This guide describes how to deploy the **vAccel framework** with Torch acceleration using Kubernetes.
+This guide describes how to deploy a **vAccel**-enabled application, alongside the **vAccel Agent** with the Torch plugin using Kubernetes.
 It includes:

 - Full explanation of the deployment architecture
 - Sidecar-based co-location of client and agent
 - Split deployment with remote agent access
 - Dockerfiles for both client and agent
-- Mermaid diagram for visual reference
+- Simple block diagram for visual reference

 ## Architecture Overview

 The deployment includes:

-- A **vAccel Agent** (running `vaccel-rpc-agent`) exposing a Unix socket or TCP endpoint.
+- The **vAccel Agent** (running `vaccel-rpc-agent`) exposing a Unix socket or TCP endpoint.
-- A **vAccel Client** compiled with the RPC plugin and `libtorch`, which connects to the agent.
+- The **vAccel**-enabled Application, packaged with the RPC plugin, which connects to the agent.
 - A sidecar option to colocate both agent and client in one pod for latency-sensitive workloads.